gristlabs/grist-api/README.md

 To use the API, you need to get your API key in Grist from Profile Settings.
 Run the code above with `GRIST_API_KEY=<key>` in the shell environment.
 The key may also be stored to `~/.grist-api-key` file.

+To access public documents, you may provide an empty string for the API key.

 ## Classes and methods